-Incoherent, absurd, confused, and strangely fascinating, there is no doubt that Zack Snyder’s Sucker Punch, the director’s first original script, is a mess of movie.
+Incoherent, absurd, confused, and strangely fascinating, there is no doubt that Zack Snyder’s Sucker Punch (2011), the director’s first original script, is a mess of movie.
 Even the term “original” is a questionable description, as the wide range of influences define the film as much as his own pop sensibilities.
 Yet Sucker Punch was so critically derided that I think it’s been dismissed without really acknowledging the mad mix of inspirations or Snyder’s own blinkered passion for the project, clearly something that, for reasons he may not be able to articulate, he poured his creative energies into.

-The vague mid-20th Century setting with a 19th century gothic attitude and music-video stylings drops Baby Doll (Emily Browning) into a private sanitarium that looks like Arkham Asylum at its most Gothic from the Batman comics.
+The vague mid-20th Century setting with a 19th century Gothic attitude and music-video stylings drops Baby Doll (Emily Browning) into a private sanitarium that looks like Arkham Asylum at its most soul-crushing from the Batman comics.
 But before we have a chance to ruminate on the orphanage horror we are plunged into her fantasy of the place as a bordello prison fronted by a gangster (the head orderly, played by Oscar Isaac who adds a pencil mustache and zoot suit for his fantasy incarnation) in the flesh trade, with the Cuckoo’s Nest of pretty young inmates (Abbie Cornish, Jena Malone, Vanessa Hudgens, and Jamie Chung) now dancers in the show.

 But that’s just the first step down the rabbit hole of escapist fantasy.
 Under the hypnotic sways of Baby Doll’s magic moves, the girls are refashioned as jailbait stripper fantasies (all with exposed navels and a flash of thigh) and arm themselves with heavy metal artillery to take on one anachronistic video game scenario after another: a samurai rite of passage, a World War II mission against zombie Nazis, a siege on a castle of Orc-like beasts and dragons, a sci-fi odyssey against robot terrorists on a moon of Saturn.
 Because nothing says female empowerment than babydoll outfits and really big guns.

 It’s ridiculous and often incoherent, but also oddly fun in the sheer overkill of pulp and fantasy imagery.
 It’s all dropped into the blender of Snyder’s mind and poured out through animated environments and monstrous armies of unreal foes they have to defeat in order to escape the asylum.
-It is Grimm fairy tale, gothic thriller, twisted film noir, wacked-out madhouse melodrama, modern video game and cheesecake spectacle framed by dime-store Freud and Jung set to pop music themes turned into tragic anthems.
+It is Grimm fairy tale, Gothic thriller, twisted film noir, wacked-out madhouse melodrama, modern video game, and cheesecake spectacle framed by dime-store Freud and Jung set to pop music themes turned into tragic anthems.